 Summer Research Scholarship Program

-The College of Engineering Undergraduate Summer Research Program is a new program which aims to provide $3,500 scholarships to first and second year students who are participating in his/her first research experience during Summer Term.
+The College of Engineering Undergraduate Summer Research Program is a program which provides $3,500 scholarships to first and second year students who are participating in his/her first research experience during Summer Term.
 Students who have just begun participating in undergraduate research within Engineering during the current academic year may be eligible to receive this scholarship as well, but priority will be given to students who have not yet been significantly involved in a research experience.
 Students who receive the scholarship will be responsible for working 30 hours per week for a total of 10 weeks during Summer Term.
 Students who are technically rank 3 or 4 because of credit hours but still in the first or second year of their Engineering curriculum are still eligible - students who will graduate in the next 2 years are not eligible.

 Students cannot directly apply for this scholarship – rather, faculty advisors who are supervising a research team must nominate an undergraduate student who is either currently working in or will be working in their lab during the summer.
 Students who have just recently begun volunteering in a research lab or planning on getting involved soon should talk to their faculty advisor about the possibility of submitting a nomination.